AIBluefisher/DAGSfM/README.md

 In our work, 3D reconstruction is deemed as a ```divide-and-conquer``` problem.
 Our adaptive graph cluster algorithm divides images into different clusters, while images with high relativity remained in the same group.
 The strong/weak spanning tree (ST) conditions enhance the connectivity between clusters, and make multiple point clouds alignment more robust.
 After the completion of local SfM in all clusters, an elaborate graph initialization and MST construction algorithm is designed to accurately merge clusters, and cope well with drift problems.
 The two proposed graph-based algorithms make SfM more efficient and robust - the graph cluster algorithm accelerate the SfM step while gurantee the robustness of clusters merging, and the MST construction makes point clouds alignment as accurate as possible.
 Our approach can reconstruct large scale data-set in one single machine with very high accuracy and efficiency.

-The pipleline of our SfM approaches is shown below:
+The pipeline of our SfM approaches is shown below:

 <div align=center>